 Data preparation

-The measured data used for WAM inputs must undergo various amounts of preparation before it is incorporated into the model.
+The measured data used for WAM inputs must undergo various amounts of preparation before they are incorporated into the model.
 The preparation required ranges from simple formatting of time series data (such as rainfall) to more detailed efforts to import and reconcile datasets such as land use or stream networks.

 Reach Delineation

-The current version of WAM (compiled to run on ArcMap 10.3.1) was able to use the current version of the SFWMD-wide AHED.
+The current version of WAM (compiled to run on ArcMap 10.3.1) could use the current version of the SFWMD-wide AHED.
 WAM includes tools that are integrated with ArcMap (the “WAM Toolbar”) that allow users to import and modify hydrography, and then create a reach network, index the reaches, and assign reach types (stream, canal, etc.) In order to do this, each segment in the network must be connected, and looping within the network must be accounted for.
 Small or disconnected reaches must be deleted or modified to attach correctly to the rest of the network.
 In addition, tools are available for the user to create and modify the cross-sectional profiles of each reach and modify bottom elevations.
 The connectivity of the network is then generated, meaning the relation between reaches, i.e., which reach flows into which other reach, must be determined.

 As was discussed briefly in Section 3.2.1.4, the “hydroedge” feature class contained in AHED served as the basis for developing the hydrologic network, together with the WAM reach dataset from 2009.
 Extensive processing of the hydroedge feature class was required to get it into a form usable by WAM.
 This included merging many of the smaller segments in the hydroedge feature class, ensuring that small features (e.g., segments on the order of a few meters) had been accounted for, and that any segments that had been detached during the modification had been re-attached.
 Also, features in the hydroedge class that were originally disconnected from the network (e.g., isolated wetlands or lakes) had to either be deleted or attached to an appropriate reach.